-“We’ve known for about 40 years that ice shelves are intrinsically unstable,” says Knut Christianson, a glaciologist on the mission and a leader of U.W.'s Future of Ice initiative.
-“But we don’t really understand the variability of these systems, let alone how they react to a significant external forcing like warming sea temperatures.”
+“We have known for about 40 years that ice shelves are intrinsically unstable,” says Knut Christianson, a glaciologist on the mission and a leader of U.W.'s Future of Ice initiative.
+“But we do not really understand the variability of these systems, let alone how they react to a significant external [force] such as warming sea temperatures.”

-Previous efforts to do this have involved scientists drilling through ice shelves in one or two locations or sending robotic submarines on short trips beneath them.
-But these have been restricted to small spots and brief periods of time—snapshots that do not necessarily reflect the full behavior of the ice-and-water system, Christianson says.
-That is the reason he and his colleagues are deploying their fleet of autonomous submersibles for such a long time and to cover more than 50 square miles.
+Previous efforts to explore the undersides of ice shelves have involved scientists drilling through them or sending robotic submarines on short trips below them.
+But these efforts have been restricted to small areas and brief periods—snapshots that do not necessarily reflect the full behavior of the ice-and-water system, Christianson says.

-U.W. scientists will return early to Antarctica in 2019 to collect drones that survive.
-If the robots cannot be found, they still have enough battery life to operate for another year—and if they come up, they might be snagged by other researchers in the Southern Ocean.
-But long before that Christianson anticipates using the data the robots will upload to improve models for the planet's rising seas.
-“Hopefully, we can start to do the long-term measurements that are so important for our understanding both of Pine Island’s current state, how quickly it reacts to inputs and how long that reaction lasts,” he says.
+If any drones do get lost, the U.W. scientists plan to return in 2019 to collect them.
+If they cannot be found, they have enough battery life to operate for another year—and any that come up later might be retrieved by other researchers and returned.
+But long before that, Christianson anticipates using data from the robots to improve models for the planet's rising sea levels.